kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 ### §29.859   Combustion heater fire protection.

-\(a\) *Combustion heater fire zones.* The following combustion heater fire zones must be protected against fire under the applicable provisions of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1181   Designated fire zones: regions included.|§29.1181]] through 29.1191, and 29.1195 through 29.1203:
+\(a\) *Combustion heater fire zones.* The following combustion heater fire zones must be protected against fire under the applicable provisions of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1181   Designated fire zones: regions included.|§§29.1181]] through 29.1191, and 29.1195 through 29.1203:

 \(1\) The region surrounding any heater, if that region contains any flammable fluid system components (including the heater fuel system), that could—